Abstract

 Choice assay conditions, sample size, statistical analysis, and multigenerational propagation

-Sodium Azide is historically used to preserve transient worm choices in arena chemotaxis assays.
-In the food choice assay the effect of the sodium azide can paralyze worms before they enter the bacteria lawn, possibly interfering with their choice.
+Sodium azide is historically used to preserve transient worm choices in arena chemotaxis assays.
+In the food choice assay, the effect of the sodium azide can paralyze worms before they enter the bacteria lawn, possibly interfering with their choice.
+Azide also affects bacteria, potentially affecting the production of molecules that attract or repel worms and thus altering worm choice independent of the paralytic effect on worms.
 To determine whether sodium azide may influence worm choice, we performed some assays without sodium azide.
-We found that independent of the application of azide, most worms had made a choice within 15 minutes and that essentially no worm left their initial food choice during the first hour (data not shown).
-These no-azide assay plates were moved to 4°C after 30-60 minutes to preserve their initial food choice spot while individual assay plates were returned to room temperature for counting.
+We found that independent of the application of azide, most worms had made a choice within 30 minutes and that essentially no worm left their initial food choice during the first hour (data not shown).
+These no-azide assay plates were moved to 4°C after 30-60 minutes to preserve the initial food choice of the worms.
+After cold-induced rigor was achieved, individual assay plates were returned to room temperature for counting (S1_aversion_protocol).
 Individual worms were removed as counted to ensure complete and accurate counts.
-The addition of azide had no discernable effect on the choice assay results.
+The addition of azide had no discernable effect on the choice assay results (Figure S10).
+Which method was used to preserve the worm’s initial choice is noted in Table 2, Table S2, Figure 1, and Figure 3.

 For comparison to published results, we present the choice assay results in quartile box plots and report a Wilcoxon unpaired P-value for choice assays.
 We used a one-sample two-tailed T-test to calculate the P-value associated with the summary figure plotting the learning indices for each experiment (Figure 3J).
 The reporting of individual choice assay results as single data points in quartile box plots assumes that there are differences between choice plates that need to be included in significance tests and are independent of the number of worms assayed, limiting the power of the statistical analysis by the number of choice plates.
+Indeed, statements in Moore et al., (2019) and Kaletsky et al., (2020) suggest that some choice assay plates in these studies may have sampled as few as 10-20 worms per assay plate.
 However, under the assumption that there are no meaningful environmental differences between choice assay plates, the relevant outcome for the experimental design is the overall sum of choices across all choice plates.
 Here, the null model is that, independent of training condition, each worm chooses OP50 over PA14 with a probability preference p.
 Testing n worms, independent of the number of animals per choice plate or number of choice plates, the number that choose OP50 is X=pn, with X being binomially distributed.
-These results can be analyzed by a 2 × 2 contingency table: two conditions (OP50 vs PA14 training) and two outcomes (OP50 or PA14 choice).
+These results can be analyzed by a 2 X 2 contingency table: two conditions (OP50 vs PA14 training) and two outcomes (OP50 or PA14 choice).
 In this analysis, Fisher’s exact test can be used to test the effect of training on the probability preference p.
-The results of this alternative analysis of our data are presented in Figure S4, Figure S5, and Figure S6.
+The results of this alternative analysis of our data are presented in Figure S3, Figure S5, and Figure S6.

-While Moore et al., did not publish their raw choice data, details in this and subsequent reports suggest that their sample sizes in some choice assays may have been unreasonably small (as few as 10-20 worms per assay plate) (Kaletsky et al., 2020; Moore et al., 2021b).
-Moore et al. (2021b) cautioned that crowding may influence choice, but we found no difference between choice index scores and sample size (Figure S7).
-For each experiment (generation, training condition) we calculated Pearson’s correlation coefficient (r) for the number of worms per assay plate against choice index and then plotted r against the average number of worms per plate for each experiment (Figure S7).
+The Star Protocol (Moore et al., 2021b) cautioned that crowding may influence choice, but we found no difference between choice index scores and sample size (Figure S11).
+For each experiment (generation, training condition) we calculated Pearson’s correlation coefficient (r) for the number of worms per assay plate against choice index and then plotted r against the average number of worms per plate for each experiment.

 RNA-seq data analysis